browserengineering/book/src/lab12-tests.md

     >>> browser = lab12.Browser()

-Before load, there is no tab height or display list
+Before load, there is no tab height or display list.

 	>>> browser.active_tab_height == None
 	True